OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 While the Omega2 comes with a decent 64MB of RAM, and the Omega2+ with 128MB, you might find yourself in a situation where this is simply not enough!
 This tutorial will walk you through how you can use USB Storage and a Swap File to extend the amount of memory available to your Omega.

-[//]: # (this article will cover how to extend the Omega's available memory by using a swap file on USB storage)

-[//]: # (heavily base it on the existing article, should be pretty complete)

 ### What is a Swap File?

 A Swap File is a special file on a disk drive or flash storage that is used by the operating system to store information not currently being used by the device's RAM.
 This allows the system and programs to use more memory than just by using the physically available RAM memory.